Yes, You Can Skip Moisturizer and Use Sunscreen

 Plus, applying moisturizer keeps your skin healthy and soothes irritated skin.

-Specifically, broad spectrum SPF (sun protection factor) is used with UV filters to protect you.
+Specifically, broad spectrum SPF (sun protection factor) is formulated with UV filters to protect your skin.
 There are two main types:

 Benefits of Sunscreen

-Sunscreen ingredients differ among types of sunscreen, but both types can be used to fight premature aging of your skin.
+Sunscreen ingredients differ among types of sunscreen, but both types can be used to fight premature skin aging.

-You can also reapply sunscreen to protect yourself again the sun’s harmful rays if you’re concerned about burning.
+You can also reapply sunscreen to protect yourself against the sun’s harmful rays if you’re concerned about burning.

 Chemical Sunscreens